-We love a good pair of dog shoes, boots or booties to keep your dogs' paws safe from weather, mess, sharps or chemicals.
+We love a good pair of dog shoes, boots or booties to keep your dogs' paws safe from weather, mess, sharps or chemicals, and from the dangers of cold weather.
 However, we have all seen the videos of dogs doing funny walks in their new shoes.
 So how do you get your dog to wear shoes, without making them cranky?
 Here are a few tips and a great video to help you and your dog move in the right shoe direction.

 1. Make sure they fit well